 From the car park, follow the path from beside Minnowburn bridge upstream, along the bank of the Minnowburn itself, with young broadleaved woodland on your right.

-After about 109 yards (100 metres), you'll come to a fork in the path with an engraved log sign.
-Take the left hand fork to the pond and around it, where you'll see the first of the sculptures.
+After about 109 yards (100 metres), you'll come to a fork in the path with an engraved log sign, where you'll also find the first of our sculptures.
+Take the left most fork to the pond and around it, where the second sculpture awaits.